jverzani/JGUI.jl/README.md

 GUI.

-As one can use either the Tk libraries or Qt (via the `PySide` module and `PyCall), the first line is used to specify the undetlying toolkit.
+As one can use either the Tk libraries or Qt (via the `PySide` module and `PyCall), the first line is used to specify the underlying toolkit.
 Mixing and matching within a `Julia` session will likely lead to crashes.